rsksmart/RSKIPs/IPs/RSKIP433.md

 ## Backwards Compatibility

 This feature would be backwards compatible, as it is just a node behavior change and it ensures that existing configurations and functionalities remain intact for users who choose not to adopt or enable the `stableGasPrice` setting.
+Therefore, this feature doesn't require consensus rules changes and, as a consequence, is not mandatory for all network nodes to adopt it.

 # **Copyright**